tongxueqing/PersonHD/pipelineHD/readme.md

 Acknowledgement
 ---
-Our code is partially based on ,[SPGNet](https://github.com/cszy98/SPGNet "悬停显示"),and [C2-Matching](https://github.com/yumingj/C2-Matching "悬停显示").
+Our code is partially based on ,[SPGNet](https://github.com/cszy98/SPGNet "悬停显示") and [C2-Matching](https://github.com/yumingj/C2-Matching "悬停显示").
 We thank the authors for sharing their code.

 Contact
 ---